c0defellas/enzo/README.md

 If you are looking for a static simple shell, take a look on [nash](https://github.com/NeowayLabs/nash).

 ## Programs available:

-- Vaccuom: 0 LoC
+- echo: 26 LoC